OpenRA/docs/api/release/traits.md

 </table>

 ### VeteranProductionIconOverlay
 Attach this to the player actor.
-When attached, enables all actors possessing the LevelupWhenCreated trait to have their production queue icons render with an overlay defined in this trait.
+When attached, enables all actors possessing the ProducibleWithLevel trait to have their production queue icons render with an overlay defined in this trait.
-The icon change occurs when LevelupWhenCreated.Prerequisites are met.
+The icon change occurs when ProducibleWithLevel.Prerequisites are met.

 Requires trait: [`TechTree`](#techtree).
 <table>